Paul meets Jesus and changes directions. AD35-AD37 – Acts 9:1-22

 Paul in Hebrew means little – some believe this refers to his stature.

-15 But the Lord said to Ananias, "Go!
-This man is my chosen instrument to carry my name before the Gentiles and their kings and before the people of Israel.
-16 I will show him how much he must suffer for my name."
+15 But the Lord told him, “Go, because he’s my chosen instrument to carry my name to unbelievers, to their kings, and to the descendants of Israel.
+16 since I’m going to show him how much he must suffer for my name’s sake.”

 Also read Acts 26:9-18

 Paul studied under the greatest teachers of the time and was heading for the top in his religion.
 Paul was a disciplined learner and excelled in his search for knowledge.

 Paul was to become known as Paul the Apostle.
 He had an encounter with Jesus while traveling with a letter to the priests in Damascus to arrest Christians and put them in jail.

 Other modules in this unit: